Good bosses have strong organizational skills. Good bosses have solid decision-making skills. Good bosses get important things done.

 That's why extraordinary bosses give every employee:

-Great organizations are built on optimizing processes and procedures.
-Still, every task doesn't deserve a best practice or a micro-managed approach.
+Great organizations are built on the optimizing of processes and procedures.
+Still, every task doesn't deserve a best practice or a micromanaged approach.
 (I'm looking at you, manufacturing.)

 Engagement and satisfaction are largely based on autonomy and independence.
 I care when it's "mine."
 I care when I'm in charge and feel empowered to do what's right.